ajmeyghani/webpack-book/chapters/chapter3-loaders/2.0-loaders.md

 ## `raw` Loader

 The `raw` loader reads the content of a file, converts it to a string and exports that string when it is required.
-So, we are going to install the loader, make a `html` file and then load it into our app in `main.js`.
+Let's demonstrate this with an example.
+In this example we are going to make a `html` file and then load it into our app in a `main.js` file.

+Like always, make a folder, run `npm init` and make a `main.js` file.
+Then, follow the steps below.

-- Install the `raw` loader with: `npm i raw-loader -D`.
+- Install the `raw` loader along with Webpack: `npm i webpack raw-loader -D`.
-- Then open the `webpack.config.js` file and tell webpack to pass `html` files through the `raw` loader:
+- Then create the `webpack.config.js` file and the following to it:

 ```javascript
 module.exports = {